invider/collider.jam/README.md

 We've changed the background to totally black, to match the darkness of space.
-Then, we've added the image function to draw the planet texture.
+Then, we've added the image function to draw the planet's texture.
 Notice, that the image name must match the file name without the extension.

-In this example we've left the circle and tune it width and color to resemble the planet's atmosphere.
+In this example, we've left the circle and tune its width and color to resemble the planet's atmosphere.

-Check out working example on [GitHub](https://github.com/invider/bits.mix/tree/master/planet.mod).
+Check out the working example on [GitHub](https://github.com/invider/bits.mix/tree/master/planet.mod).